Coronavirus: Infected Auckland woman says her husband also has it, bringing NZ cases to four

 The woman insisted yesterday she had tried to follow all medical advice, including visits to two medical centres.

 "People assume we are these monsters that have all these symptoms out in public infecting people.
-We've had very, very very, few symptoms," the infected woman told Stuff.
+We've had very, very, very few symptoms," the woman told Stuff.

 Health officials were yesterday also contacting 100 passengers who travelled on two domestic flights between Palmerston North and Auckland with the infected woman before she was diagnosed.